Let's go on a Date!

 Frequently upside-down

-• Virgo/Libra cusp - I don't do astrology and I don't really know what it means, but people tell me it fits.
+- Virgo/Libra cusp - I don't do astrology and I don't really know what it means, but people tell me it fits.
+If you're into astrology, maybe you can tell me.

-I love reading, thinking, writing, and talking.
+I love reading, thinking, writing, poetry, and talking.
 I am naturally quite wordy and full of ideas and logic, but I've been pulling myself towards being more somatic/heart-based for years.
-I think I pair well with someone who leads with their emotions, but loves talking about ideas too.
+I think I pair well with someone who leads with their emotions, and loves learning.
+Usually women I work well with are able to bring out my silly side, and have a strong connection to nature.
+I'm a sucker for bibliophiles, people who love children and animals, a multicultural perspective, and emotional intelligence.

 What do I do?